|Nutritional Guidelines (per serving)|

 - 1 teaspoon clear almond extract

-Chill in the refrigerator for up to one hour.
+Cover with plastic wrap and chill in the refrigerator for up to one hour.

 Cut diagonally into diamond shapes and place on ungreased cookie sheets.
 Place one almond in the center of each cookie.